smythp/bootstrap-tutorial/README.md

-# Bootstrap tutorial
+# Bootstrap tutorial Initial Config

-Basic configuration for a blank Bootstrap site for the ITP Skills Workshop.
+This branch holds the initial configuration for the Bootstrap site.